 People from abroad

-People from abroad may find that their rights to claim benefits are limited, depending on their immigration status, and should seek specialist advice.
+People from abroad, depending on their immigration status, may find that their rights to claim benefits are limited, and should seek specialist advice.

 If you entered the UK as the partner of a British citizen or settled person and have fled domestic violence, you may be entitled to claim benefits under a special concession.
-If you have ‘no recourse to public funds’ as a condition on your stay in the UK, this concession allows you access to public funds so that you are not at risk.
+If you have ‘no recourse to public funds’ as a condition on your stay in the UK, this concession allows you access to public funds so that you aren't at risk.
 You can apply for a 'migrant victims of domestic abuse concession' from the Home Office to allow you limited access to benefits for three months.
-You should also seek specialist immigration advice to apply for indefinite leave to remain in the UK.
-In some circumstances, if you have leave as a partner of a person with leave in the UK as a worker, student, or graduate, or if you have been granted pre-settled status on the basis of your relationship (that began before 31 December 2020) which has broken down due to domestic abuse or domestic violence, you may also be eligible for this concession but it is essential you get immigration advice before applying.
+However, it’s essential to get immigration advice on your individual circumstances before you do this because it may not be the best immigration option for you.

-Do you have a right to reside? (for subscribers)
+Do you have a right to reside?

-Are you a ‘person subject to immigration control’? (for subscribers)
+Are you a ‘person subject to immigration control’?

-Further information
+Further information on GOV.UK

-Domestic abuse: how to get help on gov.uk
+Domestic abuse: how to get help

-Domestic violence and abuse: help from DWP on gov.uk
+Domestic violence and abuse: help from DWP

-Further help on benefits and tax credits
+Further help on benefits

 CPAG’s publications